tdeheurles/homecores/README.md

 ### What is homecores

 `homecores` is a project to run a `kubernetes cluster` on `VirtualMachines`.
-Each virtual machine started on a different computer.
-So you can easily work with your pods before moving them to production.
+Each virtual machine starts on a different computer, so you can easily work with your pods before moving them to production.
 It's for development.

 ### What is not homecores

 It's not intended to replace a real high availability cluster.
-The idea is not to have a production cluster with that product.
+The idea is not to have a production grade cluster with that product.

 ### Context

-- the environments used for test are :
+- the environments used for testing are:
   - Windows 7/10
   - VirtualBox 5.0
   - Cygwin or git bash

-### What this project need
+### What this project needs

 The project is a `bash script`, that run a `virtualbox image` with the help of `vagrant`.

-So you will need :
+So you will need:

 - Virtualbox
 - Vagrant
 - a bash CLI
 - an ssh client

-A word on certificates :
+A word on certificates:
 - To simplify the first run, demo certificates are given for the kubernetes cluster and the user.
 You will find a guide [here](/docs/certificates.md) on how to generate your own.

 ## Prerequisite